LassoSoft/LassoGuide/lasso_guide_source/operations/files.rst

 -----------------

 Data can be written to files using either bytes or string objects as the source.
-When writing Unicode string data to a file, the file's encoding value is utilized.
+When writing Unicode string data to a file, the file's encoding value is used.
 Writing past the end of the file will increase the file's size.
 Manipulating the file's marker will adjust where the next write takes place.

 .. member:: file->writeBytes(b::bytes)::integer
 .. member:: file->writeString(s::string)::integer